 Support, Structure, and Achievement

 I know what I need to do.
 I’m smart.
 I know how to do it.
 I should just do it.
-But somehow, it never quite gets done.Every self-employed person, ever, about some part of their business
+But somehow, it never quite gets done.— Everyone who has to control their own time, about some part of their life

 It Happens to High Achievers.
 They Just Don’t Talk About It.